pedestal/pedestal/app/docs/design-spec.md

 ## Kinds of things

 In the diagram above, red arrows represent `transform channels` (channels which convey [transform message](#transform-messages)s) and blue arrows represent `inform channels` (channels which convey [inform message](#inform-messages)s).
-The green shapes are `[dispatch map](#dispatch-map)s` which use patterns in inform message to find functions which take the inform message and return transform messages.
-These functions contain the logic which knows what an inform message implies for other components of the application.
-The `info model` stores application state and detects state deltas. `widgets` connect to the world outside this flow of information.
-They can change that world based on received transform messages and then can report changes and generate inform messages.
+The green shapes are `[dispatch map](#dispatch-map)s` which turn inform messages into transform messages.
+These maps contain the logic which knows what an inform message implies for other components of the application.
+The `info model` stores application state and detects state deltas. `widgets` display data and collect input from the outside world.
 A widget could be a button, a chart or something which communicates with external services.
-A `router` can be used to route transform messages from one incoming transform channel to multiple outgoing transform channels.

 ## Specific parts

 The diagram above uses three [dispatch maps](#dispatch-map).
-One which receives inform messages from widgets, one which send [transform message](#transform-messages)s to widgets and services and one which is tied closely to the information model.
+One which receives inform messages from the UI and sends transform messages to the information model (UI->Info), one which receives inform messages from the information model and sends [transform message](#transform-messages)s to the UI (Info->UI) and one which is tied closely to the information model.

 The UI->Info dispatch map is used to find functions which know what changes to the UI imply for the information model.
 For example, it